artur-sak13/CS421/mps/mp6-scheme/README.md

 We have provided the following translators to go between Scheme values and Haskell values.
 These can help when defining the various operator lifters.
+(Note that these take their single arguments in a Haskell list.
+See Problem 20 for more information.)

 ``` {.haskell}
 -- Primitive function `symbol?` predicate